mpleroux/wds_js_weather_app/README.md

 ## Description

-This are the local files I created while following a tutorial from the YouTube channel [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified):
+These are the local files I created while following a tutorial from the YouTube channel [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified):

 - [How To Build A Weather App In JavaScript Without Needing A Server](https://www.youtube.com/watch?v=w0VEOghdMpQ)
 - [GitHub repository](https://github.com/WebDevSimplified/js-weather-app)